+Tire pressure is a key part of your car's overall health.
 As the only point of contact between the road and your car, tires have a big impact on a vehicle’s overall health, handling, and safety.
-They influence your turn control, ability to break, and even how smooth your ride is.
+They influence your turn control, your ability to break, and even how smooth your ride is.

-Here are 3 simple things you can do to ensure your tires are in optimal driving condition and help them to last as long as possible:
+That's why maintaining proper tire health is critical for the long-term health of your vehicle.
+Here are 3 simple things you can do to help them to last as long as possible:

 Tires can lose up to one pound per square inch (psi) of air every month.
+Maintaining the manufacturer-recommended tire pressure will help to prevent damage and achieve better gas mileage.
 Most experts recommend checking all tires, including your spare, about once a month and more often during colder weather.
-Most auto shops offer free tire pressure checks, and will often refill them to the proper levels if they’re too low.
+Thankfully, many auto shops offer free tire pressure checks; often, they'll refill them to the proper levels if they’re too low.

-If you’re testing at home, you should always test tires “cold.”
-This means before driving or three hours after you’ve driven, with a trusted pressure gauge.
-Reference the sticker inside the driver’s door of your car, or your owners manual, to find the optimal pressure levels for your vehicle.
-Maintaining the manufacturer recommended tire pressure helps to prevent damage and achieve a better gas mileage.
+If you’re testing at home, you should always test tires “cold, " or about three hours after you’ve driven, with a trusted pressure gauge.
+You can reference the sticker inside the driver’s door of your car to find the proper levels for your vehicle.
+You can also reference your owner's manual for more information.

-Each tire on a car wears at a different rate.
-Front wheels tend to wear faster from steering than the rear wheels, which simply follow, but your turning and braking habits can also impact how fast each tire wears.
-By moving tires around every few months to equalize wear, a simple rotation can extend the life of all your tires by several thousand miles.
+Each tire on a car wears at a slightly different rate.
+Scheduling a rotation to move the tires around every few months will help to equalize wear which can, in turn, extend the life of all your tires by several thousand miles.
 Most mechanics recommend rotating tires every 6,000 to 8,000 miles to promote uniform tire wear.

 At V&F Auto, we offer:

-Our expert mechanics can help you choose the right tire type for your price point, driving habits, and most common driving conditions.
+Our expert mechanics can help you choose the right tire type for your price point and local driving conditions so you can be safe on the road.
 Right now we’re offering a free tire rotation with your next oil change, now through November 30th!
-Call us at (413)314-2280 to make an appointment or schedule an appointment online.
+Call us at (413)314-2280 to make an appointment or schedule an appointment online